davidraviv/gh-clean-branches/README.md

 What is does?
 - Fetch the repo.
-- Checkout main and pull changes (needed if we want to delete the current branch)
+- Checkout the default branch (whatever that is) and pull changes (needed if we want to delete the current branch)
 - Lists all local branches
 - Lists all remote branches
 - Lists branches with missing upstream to be deleted